Braska Williams ’89 Wins Insight Into Diversity Magazine’s 2017 Inspiring Leaders in STEM Award

 In recognition of his efforts to enhance “opportunities for underrepresented groups in STEM,” Insight Into Diversity Magazine has awarded Williams a 2017 Inspiring Leaders in STEM Award.
 “It means a lot to be recognized for my work, but I’m someone who does not look for attention,” he said.

-Williams spoke with ced.ncsu.edu about the NC-MSEN Pre-College Program and about what inspires him.
+Williams spoke with ced.ncsu.edu/news-new about the NC-MSEN Pre-College Program and about what inspires him.

 What do you enjoy the most about your job as the program coordinator for the NC-MSEN Pre-College Program?